openstreetmap/stateofthemap-2019/program/index.md

 - September 22nd 7PM: opening social for early arrivers in Brussels
 - September 23rd: first main conference day with presentations and discussions
 - September 24th: second main conference day with presentations and discussions
-- September 25th: hack day with code, documentation sprints, mapping activities and more
+- September 25th: hack day with code, documentation sprints, mapping activities and workshops

 *Your State of the Map organizing team.*